Dhamil93/spearlineExercise/README.md

 > `list=[<country1>, <country2>, ...]`
 * Run the biggest difference of the list using the function `test.biggest_dif(list)` where `list` is your initialised/declared list of countries

+Your terminal should look something like this when run:
 ![img.png](img.png)